eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 ## Architecture of EDDIE

 EDDIE's architecture could have been realised in a number of ways to allow good interactions with permission administrators, meter data administrators, and eligible parties.
+The options are to implement EDDIE as a monolith or in a service oriented architecture, such as microservices.

 ### Decision